-I encourage you to get a copy of Nancy’s book, Choosing Gratitude (affiliate link).
-OR even everyone’s favorite, One Thousand Gifts by Ann Voskamp.
+I encourage you to get a copy of Nancy’s book, Choosing Gratitude or even everyone’s favorite, One Thousand Gifts by Ann Voskamp.
 This masterfully written memoir of gratitude guides the reader into intentional gratitude by keeping a running list of all the gifts we notice throughout the day.

 Looking for a simple tool to dig into the Bible on your own?
 Drop your email below for Tools for Tending your Soul and start growing in your walk with Jesus on your own.